microcks/microcks.io/content/documentation/explanations/mcp-endpoints.md

 ## Introduction

-You know that API and AI are closely related and that tomorrow—and even today—LLMs and AI agents will be among the top consumers of your APIs.
+You know that API and AI are closely related and that LLMs and AI agents will be among the top consumers of your APIs tomorrow and even today.
 It becomes crucial to be able to check how AI Agents will reuse your API as tools!

-Starting with version `1.12.0`, Microcks automatically translates your API mocks into [Model Context Protocol](https://modelcontextprotocol.io/) (or MCP)- aware endpoints!
+Starting with version `1.12.0`, Microcks automatically translates your API mocks into [Model Context Protocol](https://modelcontextprotocol.io/) (or MCP) aware endpoints!
 A new **MCP Server** section in a mock property gives you access to MCP-compatible endpoints to integrate your mocks with your favorite tool.

 {{< image src="images/documentation/mcp-endpoints.png" alt="image" zoomable="true" >}}